But my Fall seminar with the students will involve virtual world

 I decided to remain Tamsin Barzane in the New World--I didn't even check to see if I could use my own RL name--a curious psychological displacement, I suppose!
 The new basic Tamsin was an embarrassment, with her crewcut and herky-jerky walk.

-It was strange to get on, pick up some freebies, and feel very much the noob--I didn't know where to drop and open them.
+rop and open them.
 Why?
 The search interface directed me to SL spots, but when I clicked them for a tp, they told me those SL locations no longer existed--a glitch, certainly, for one was Saminaka!
 I haven't explored much yet, but my first map foray let me to Tropical Paradise, where a quarter region granted the owner 2000 prims at 10? a month.
 That ? is not a typo, but the character that appeared--presumably euros, but I'm not sure.

-There is a virtual Venice, because I saw it in this Flickr photo by Olish Newman (Newman is this world's surname counterpart of the Lindens, the world's administrators).
+in this Flickr photo by Olish Newman (Newman is this world's surname counterpart of the Lindens, the world's administrators).

 Both NWG and OSG are considerably smaller than SL, which limits social interactions--at least so far.
 But if you have a school or some other project, it might be just perfect.
 Both call for over-18 year old participation, and low numbers: New World has only 3623 users, and 228 regions--just over 500 are on right now.
 Its blog began February 2008, when this opensourced world went online.
 It will be interesting to see how it differs from SL--I was interested to see that several persons of color were among the default avatars (though no Asians seem to be defaults, here or in SL--odd indeed).